Mr94t3z/intelegensia-buatan/README.md

-# Just for practice & some task
+# Just for practice and do some tasks
  Here's my profile :
  ```
  Name  : Muhamad Taopik